How to Get Into Journaling: The One Thing That Can Change Everything

 Yet in spite of that, somewhere in the last century, we lost that art.
 Our focus shifted, moving away from self-reflection and towards self-promotion.
 Daily entries have given way to blogs, vlogs, tweets, status updates, and photo captions.
 Yes, we write more in a month than many of our ancestors did in their lifetimes, but we’re inevitably writing for others, searching for an audience or pitching to our followers.
 And while there’s nothing wrong with that, it’s exactly those reasons that make journaling such an indispensable discipline for the modern man.
 Simply put, we need journals now more than ever.

-The Benefits of Journaling & How It Helps
+The Benefits of Journaling & How It Changes Things

-Perhaps the most obvious benefit of journalism is the opportunity it gives us to simply vent and vent safely.
-Not on some forum where our rants and raging will be recorded for all time (or worse, come back to bite us).
+Perhaps the most obvious benefit of journaling is the opportunity it gives us to simply vent and vent safely.
+Not in some Youtube comment section where our rants and raging will be recorded for all time (or worse, come back to bite us).
 This is a completely private space for us to spill our souls onto the page, and once we’re done, examine what we’re feeling and identify what’s causing us to feel that way.

 man journaling flat lay notebook watch iphone